 It doesn't just have to be herbs that you can use in this homemade pesto (although that should be the star ingredient), but you can add green leafy vegetables like spinach and kale too.
 Such a good way to hide veggies if your kids don't love them.
 Because what kid doesn't love pesto pasta?

-- 30g of herbs (chives, basil, parsley and coriander)
+- Mix of herbs - We used chives, basil, parsley and coriander.

 One: Add the garlic, pine nuts, herbs and salt and pepper to a small food processor and whizz for a couple of seconds.